Basics

 HTML syntax uses tags like <p> and attributes, with case-insensitive elements.

-Case Insensitivity in HTML
+Case Insensitivity of HTML Elements

 Self-Closing Tags